-The Massachusetts Commission on LGBTQ Youth is currently accepting applications to serve as a member for the 2022-2023 (two year) term.
-Applications are due by midnight on Friday, November 5th for new applicants*; the priority deadline for returning members is Friday, October 15th.
+The Massachusetts Commission on LGBTQ Youth is currently accepting applications to serve as a member for the 2023-2024 two-year term.
+Applications are due by midnight on Tuesday, November 1st.

 Serving on the Commission

 The Commission is an advisory body of fifty volunteer members who represent the diverse interests and needs of the LGBTQ+ youth community that are reflected in our policy recommendations to state agencies, resources we curate, and training and assistance we provide to school districts.